How to Tell if a Copyright Infringement Claim is Real

 January 8, 2021 |

 The word story invokes a powerful image for many of us.
 It brings us back to our childhood, lying in bed while our parents read or tell us a story.
 It is warm and fuzzy.
 And now…it has been intricately linked with marketing.

 Do a search on Google Trends for the term “content marketing,” and you can see that it has grown dramatically in the last ten years.
 As of 2016, 80% of B2B companies say they invest in some form of content marketing, and that number is growing.

 With that rise in popularity has come a valuable question: How do I get my piece of content to rise above the noise?
 Often the answer to that question is “Tell a story” – but with so many stories out there, you need to know what story to tell.

 When we think about it, there are only a handful of stories that we remember, despite the fact that there is so much content and information vying for our attention.

 Without analyzing it, the fact that some stories stick in our minds better than others can seem random.
 But there are a few elements that make a story truly memorable:

 These three characteristics don’t guarantee success, but it is a good start.
 Effective storytelling goes beyond the words and situations you use.
 It’s also important to consider the presentation of the story and your timing.

 Just because you have a great story to tell, doesn’t mean that you will always have a captive audience ready to listen.
 You can waste really good storytelling by presenting it to someone who isn’t ready to listen or doesn’t really care about what you have to say.

 Think about the story you want to tell, how are you going to disseminate it?
 Are you going to tell it in a video, a blog post, an email newsletter, an interview, a podcast, a social media post?
-Each of these channels are fantastic places to tell stories, and yet they have vastly different audiences.
+Each of these channels is a fantastic place to tell stories, and yet they have vastly different audiences.